exu/docker-training/README.md

 now let's run some containers

-# Running existing containers
+### Running existing containers

 But how containers work?
-How you need to handle them.
 Let's start with really simple

 example:

 run ubuntu with sth..